School of Counseling

 Jenny L. Chien, Ph.D.

-Assistant Director of Clinical Training and Associate Professor
+Assistant Director of Clinical Training; Associate Professor

 Jenny L. Chien, Ph.D.

-Assistant Director of Clinical Training and Associate Professor
+Assistant Director of Clinical Training; Associate Professor

 Cara Cochran, Ph.D.

-Dean of the School of Counseling and Professor
+Dean of the School of Counseling; Professor

 Cara Cochran, Ph.D.

-Dean of the School of Counseling and Professor
+Dean of the School of Counseling; Professor

 Robert C. Duckworth, Ph.D.